KatamariJr/gorm.io/pages/docs/models.md

 ### <span id="tags">Fields Tags</span>

 Tags are optional to use when declaring models, GORM supports the following tags:
-Tags are case insensitive, however `camelCase` is preferred.
+Tags are case-insensitive, however `camelCase` is preferred.

 | Tag Name       | Description                                                            |
 | ---            | ---                                                                    |